maximozerov/mlds-mlops/README.md

 - mlflow for experiment tracking

 How to setup the repo after cloning:
-- create new environment using conda
+- create new environment using `conda`
-- do poetry install
+- do `poetry install`
-- do pre-commit install
+- do `pre-commit install`
+- do `dvc pull` to get the datasets and trained model